neurospin/unicog/unicogfmri/localizer/README.md

 ### CONFIGURATION

-##### What python modules do you need ?
+##### Which python modules do you need ?

 ######unicog
 unicog is a git repository located at neurospin.
-You can use them like template with your own data.
+You can use these scripts like templates with your own data.
-So first, don't forgot to clone or to update the repository if needed.
+So, first, don't forget to clone or to update the repository if needed.

 See  [https://github.com/neurospin/unicog](https://github.com/neurospin/unicog)